ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 |     NTTCS980   |     0020   |                |     $X25$   | 3   | 2   |
 +----------------+------------+----------------+-------------+-----+-----+

-*List of terminals for a VIRPASS TCP line for VIRNT*
+List of terminals for a VIRPASS TCP line for VIRNT*
+"""""""""""""""""""""""""""""""""""""""""""""""""""

 Each terminal in the pool dedicated to incoming calls must have an associated relay.
 The terminals are defined as type 3, compression 2, and the “Possible Calls” field must be set to 1:

 |image34|

-*Fig. 34 - Inbound terminals for a VIRPASS TCP line for VIRNT*
+*Inbound terminals for a VIRPASS TCP line for VIRNT*

     Terminals in the pool dedicated to outgoing calls do not have an associated relay.
 The terminals are defined as type 3, compression 2, and the “Possible Calls” field must be set to 2:

 |image35|

-*Fig. 35 - Outbound terminals for a VIRPASS TCP line for VIRNT*
+*Outbound terminals for a VIRPASS TCP line for VIRNT*

-**2.4.11 Definition of a VIRPASS XM line for VIRKIX**
+VIRPASS XM line for VIRKIX
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 Communication between VIRTEL and CICS can be established via APPC, TCP/IP, or Cross-memory.
 This section describes communications in Cross-memory (XM) mode using the VIRKIX program on the CICS side.

 |image36|

-*Fig. 36 - Definition of a VIRPASS XM line for VIRKIX*
+Definition of a VIRPASS XM line for VIRKIX
+""""""""""""""""""""""""""""""""""""""""""

 External name
     Must match the relay name of a VIRPASS cross-memory interface in VIRKIX.